 IX.
-Applicant Workshops and Technical Assistance
+Remote Applicant Workshops and Individual Technical Assistance

-Applicant workshops will be held on the days listed below from 9:00 AM-3:00 PM.
-Key information will be presented and there will be time after 1:00 PM for team planning and individual assistance.
+Applicant trainings will be held virtually on the days listed above from 9:00 AM - 11:30 AM.
+Key information will be presented.
+Individualized applicant assistance can be requested anytime for project specific questions or assistance.